Quantum3-Labs/glint/README.md

 # Glint

 Micropayment tipping dApp on Stellar.
-Creators receive USDC tips directly, with zero platform fees, over the [x402](https://x402.org) payment protocol — it works for both humans (browser) and AI agents (HTTP).

-On top of tipping, Glint adds a **zero-knowledge privacy layer**: a supporter can back a creator **anonymously**, with every action still provable on-chain.
+Creators receive USDC tips directly, On top of tipping, Glint adds a **zero-knowledge privacy layer**: a supporter can back a creator **anonymously**, with every action still provable on-chain.

 Two ways to support a creator:

-- **Tip publicly** — an x402 USDC tip with a note on the public wall.
 - **Support privately (ZK)** — one private deposit into a pool, then several anonymous actions that no one can link back to your wallet.

+- Tip publicly — an x402 USDC tip with a note on the public wall. with zero platform fees, it works for both humans (browser) and AI agents (HTTP).

 The private path is the ZK feature and the focus of this README — see [Private Patronage](#private-patronage-zk).